oils-for-unix/oils/doc/j8-notation.md

 TODO: describe the Oils implementation.

+### Should a J8 number be mapped to an Int, Float, or Decimal type?

+J8 Notation is like JSON: it only specifies the syntax of messages on the wire.

+The mapping of text to types is left to implementers, and depends on the programming language:

+- Languages like C, C++, and Rust have different sizes of ints and floats
+- Languages like JavaScript favor floats
+- It's valid to map to a Decimal type, if the language runtime supports it

+OSH and YSH happen to use `Int` and `Float`, but this is logically separate from J8 Notation.

 ## Glossary

 - **J8 Strings** - the building block for JSON8 and TSV8.
 There are 3 similar